Media

 The Smithsonian Institution is an equal opportunity employer, committed to a policy of non-discrimination on the basis of race/ethnicity, national origin, sex, gender identity and expression, sexual orientation, age, religion, marital/parental/caregiver status and disability.
 The community at the Smithsonian Environmental Research Center recognizes the value of diversity in promoting innovative science and creative solutions, and we strongly encourage candidates from all backgrounds to apply.
 We recognize that each applicant for this role will bring unique skills, knowledge, experiences, and background to this position.
 As such, while candidates must meet the minimum qualifications related to education and student/alum eligibility for Smithsonian internships, we will be looking for candidates who possess many, but not necessarily all, of the skills and experiences listed above.

 Questions?
-Contact Kristen Goodhue (goodhuek@si.edu) She gets internship questions often and is happy to help!
+Contact Kristen Goodhue (goodhuek@si.edu).
+She gets internship questions often and is happy to help!

 What should I highlight in my personal statement or cover letter?

 Tell us why you’re interested in science writing, and what you hope to learn from the internship.
-If you’re also applying for an internship with one of SERC’s research labs, education or citizen science programs, it’s fine to mention your interest in those fields as well.
+If you’re also applying for an internship with one of SERC’s research labs, education or Participatory Science programs, it’s fine to mention your interest in those fields as well.
 We know how important it is to cultivate multiple options!
 Just make sure to work your interest in science writing somewhere in your personal statement as well.

 Another important tip to make your statement stand out: Don’t just play up past experiences.
 We don’t expect our interns to have stellar resumes yet!
 Since Smithsonian internships are meant to be learning experiences for students who have had fewer opportunities, tell us what experiences you hope to gain that you haven’t had already.